Poisson--Dirichlet approximation for counting integers with divisors in an interval: Short proofs of Main Lemmas ,

-The only thing in common between the proofs of Main Lemmas \ref{lem:polytopes} and \ref{lem:nt boundary lemma} is the fact that they can be done quickly.
-It is why we collect them in this section.
+The only thing in common between the proofs of Main Lemmas \ref{lem:reduction to z^2<x}, \ref{lem:nt boundary lemma} and \ref{lem:polytopes} is the fact that they can be done quickly.
+That is why we collect them in this section.

+\begin{proof}[Proof of Main Lemma \ref{lem:reduction to z^2<x}] The function $H(x, y, z)$ counts the number of integers $n \le x$ which have a divisor $d|n$ in $d \in (y, z)$.
+By the symmetry of the set of divisors, any $n$ has a divisor in $(y, z)$ if and only if it also has one in the open interval